Walmart To Stop Selling E-Cigarettes

 As NPR previously reported, vaping products originally were welcomed by many people as a potentially safer alternative to cigarettes.
 And while millions of adults have switched from cigarettes, vaping has also attracted a new generation of nicotine addicts.

-Between 2017 and 2019 vaping jumped dramatically among high school students, doubling from 11% to 25% of 12th graders, according to a report out Wednesday in the New England Journal of Medicine.
+Between 2017 and 2019 vaping jumped dramatically among high school students, doubling from 11% to 25% of 12th-graders, according to a report out Wednesday in the New England Journal of Medicine.

 The Trump administration has moved toward banning flavored vaping products, and similar bans are already in place in the states of New York and Michigan.

-Pharmacy chains Rite Aid and Walgreens this year also raised tobacco-buying age to 21.
+Pharmacy chains Rite Aid and Walgreens this year also raised the tobacco-buying age to 21.
 Rite Aid said in April that it would stop selling e-cigarettes and vaping products.
 CVS stopped selling all tobacco products in 2014.

 Major media companies like CBS and CNN, for their part, have said they would stop airing commercials by e-cigarette companies like Juul.
 U.S. regulators and lawmakers in Congress are looking into Juul and its advertising practices.
 Next week, the House of Representatives will hold hearings on health impacts of vaping.